Set up Confluence Cloud

-Global permissions are broad controls for your Confluence site.
-As a Confluence admin, you can use global permissions to see which user groups and which types of users currently have access to your Confluence site and make high-level decisions about what they can do on it.
+Global permissions are broad controls for your Confluence instance.
+As a Confluence admin, you can use global permissions to see which user groups and which types of users currently have access to your Confluence instance and make high-level decisions about what they can do on it.

 This page will show you how to manage global permissions for the following user types: